JWAYYED LAW

 Understanding Real Estate Disputes in Ohio

 Real estate disputes in Columbus, Cincinnati, Dayton, or throughout Ohio can involve boundary disputes, title issues, purchase agreements, landlord-tenant matters, and other complex property law issues.
-At Jwayyed Law LLC, we provide experienced representation for real estate disputes under Ohio Revised Code.
+As part of our civil litigation practice, Jwayyed Law LLC provides experienced representation for real estate disputes under Ohio Revised Code.
 Our attorney understands property law and the remedies necessary to protect your property rights.

 Real estate disputes can involve valuable property interests and complex legal issues including boundary disputes, easement disputes, title defects, purchase agreement breaches, seller disclosure issues, construction disputes, and property damage claims.
 Understanding your rights, available remedies, and the legal process is essential for protecting your property interests and resolving disputes efficiently.
 Early intervention by a skilled real estate disputes attorney can significantly impact the outcome, ensuring proper documentation, negotiation, and protection of your rights.

 The statute of limitations for real estate disputes in Ohio varies by claim type: breach of contract (6 years for written contracts, 4 years for oral contracts under ORC 2305.06, 2305.07 as amended June 2021), property damage (4 years), and fraud (4 years from discovery).
 Missing deadlines may bar recovery, making it crucial to act quickly.
-An experienced attorney can help identify applicable deadlines, preserve your rights, and resolve disputes efficiently.
+Contact Jwayyed Law LLC to discuss your real estate dispute and protect your rights.

 Civil – Locations We Serve